sashinpivotal/spring-boot-tdd/README.md

     (using Spring testing framework) and then replace it with `@RunWith(MockitoJUnitRunner.class)` and think about which one is a better practice

+### Trouble-shooting

+-   If you experience the following error, it is because you have not handle the case where CarRepository's findByCar(..) method returns null.

+    ```
+    java.lang.AssertionError: Expected exception: com.example.demotdd5.CarNotFoundException

+	...
+    org.h2.jdbc.JdbcSQLException: Database is already closed (to disable automatic closing at VM shutdown, add ";DB_CLOSE_ON_EXIT=FALSE" to the db URL) [90121-197]
+	at org.h2.message.DbException.getJdbcSQLException(DbException.java:357)
+	at org.h2.message.DbException.get(DbException.java:179)
+	at org.h2.message.DbException.get(DbException.java:155)
+    ```

 ## Write JPA Repository slice unit testing